 It's not a coincidence the Hokuto no Ken 2 anime series was the only adaptation of the Shura/Kaioh stories, period.
 All other depictions have concluded their timelines with Raoh's death, though Kenshiro Den's opening goes slightly further and essentially serves as an epilogue.

 Though various video games and Hokuto Musou 2have had stories both during and beyond Part 2 of the series, it's just that most of the major adaptations/spinoffs have ignored Part II and beyond except for Kenshiro, Toki, and Raoh's homeland being Asura/Shura.

-The French dubbing is also (in)famous for being intentionally So Bad, It's Good, and absolutely hilarious because of that.
+The French dubbing is also (in)famous for being intentionally So Bad, It's Good, and being absolutely hilarious because of that.

 Squick: Not for the weak of stomach, this franchise is.

 That One Boss: Despite his status as a relatively minor villain in the manga and anime, Alf is a notorious among players of the Mega Drive Hokuto no Ken as a sub-boss who can pin down Kenshiro with his ability to surround Ken from behind with a clone of himself.

 Another source of dissonance for Western audiences can arise from Ken's forgiving of villians because of their Freudian Excuses, even if they're mass murderers (Souther, Ryuga), serial rapists (Yuda), or Social Darwinist tyrants (Raoh, Shin, Kaioh) who have killed many of Ken's True Companions (Raoh with Rei and Fudo, Souther with Shu, Ryuga with Toki, Kaioh with Schachi).
 In Japan, criminals who show remorse for their crimes are often treated less harshly, so Ken's forgiveness can seem less misguided if seen from that perspective.